microsoft/FluidFramework/BREAKING.md

  - unregister - create new DependencyContainer and add existing as parent
  - getProvider - use `has` and `synthesize` to check or get provider respectively

  The following types have been removed or changed.
 These changes should only affect direct usages which should be rare.
-Exiting synthesizer api usage is backwards compatible:
+Existing synthesizer api usage is backwards compatible:
  - FluidObjectKey - removed as IFluidObject is deprecated
  - NonNullableFluidObject - removed as IFluidObject is deprecated. use typescripts NonNullable instead
  - AsyncRequiredFluidObjectProvider - Takes FluidObject types rather than keys